 Given that Equity is still a big topic area with 10-15% topic weight, this could be the topic where you can really excel in to boost your average score, as it is definitely more straightforward than Fixed Income.

 These study sessions are mostly focused on active equity investment strategies and portfolio construction.
 Most of the 4 readings across 2 sessions are more conceptual, but do remember your various definitions of Value at Risks (e.g. VaR, CVaR, IVaR, MVaR).

-Strictly speaking, behavioral finance is classified under Portfolio Management topic for weighting purposes, but grouped with Economics (capital Markets expectations) in Book 2.
+Strictly speaking, Behavioral Finance is classified under Portfolio Management topic for weighting purposes, but grouped with Economics (capital markets expectations) bookwise.

-Behavioural finance is quite interesting and readable, mostly lists of things you should remember.
-Make sure you know the various behavioral biases (Reading 8-9).
+Behavioral finance is quite interesting and readable, mostly lists of things you should remember.
+Make sure you know the various behavioral biases.

 Economics in CFA Level 3 is focused on capital markets expectations, and is generally quite approachable.
 Areas to focus on are:

 - the various stages of business cycle and its relationship to inflation;

 - the implications of inflation for cash, bonds, equity, and real estate returns;